stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-The thing is-- No, the thing is, I-- I-- I have had a fair bit of involvement in people who have gone through therapy and different things and dealing with disability and all those things, and one of the earliest lessons is "no matter how tragic and sad and understandable your backstory is, does you-- does not give you permission to be an ass." __[laughs]__ Like, you can be cross, you can be angry but the minute you start, you know, endangering other peoples' lives, doesn't matter.
-You-- you can go screw yourself. __[laughs]__ Is that okay, "screw yourself"?
+No, the thing is, I have had a fair bit of involvement in people who have gone through therapy and different things and dealing with disability and all those things, and one of the earliest lessons is "no matter how tragic and sad and understandable your backstory is, does not give you permission to be an ass." __[laughs]__ Like, you can be cross, you can be angry but the minute you start, you know, endangering other peoples' lives, doesn't matter.
+You can go screw yourself. __[laughs]__ Is that okay, "screw yourself"?

 #### BEN